Carol Cram with her arms wide standing in a field in front of the skyline of San Gimignano in Tuscany

 View of the scenic Piazza IV Novembre, main square and masterpiece of medieval architecture in Perugia, Italy

-One of the highlights of artsy traveling is looking for these lesser-known but amazing small museums (of which Italy has many).
+One of the highlights of artsy traveling is looking for these lesser known but amazing small museums (of which Italy has many).
 They are almost always deserted, and most contain marvelous collections.

 Assisi

 One of the hippest things I saw during our visit to Assisi (#9) wasn’t even on the tourist radar.
 I spied a small sign in a side street advertising a special exhibition of medieval costumes.
 As an historical novelist with a yen for all things medieval and Italian, I’d found my bliss.
-Here’s a few of the costumes included in the exhibition.

 medieval costume in assisi